yiyangd/BookNotes/OS_Concepts/Chapter4 Threads/notes.md

 >Synchronous threading occurs when the parent thread creates one or more children and then must wait for all of its children to terminate before it resumes —the so-called fork-join strategy.
 Here, the threads created by the parent perform work concurrently, but the parent cannot continue until this work has been completed.
 Once each thread has finished its work, it terminates and joins with its parent.
 Only after all of the children have joined can the parent resume execution.
 Typically, synchronous threading involves significant data sharing among threads.
 For example, the parent thread may combine the results calculated by its various children.
 All of the following examples use synchronous threading.

 * Threading Issues (Page 29-35 4.5-4.6)
+  * Segmantics of fork() and exec() system calls:
+    *
+    * A process has multiple threads, one of them calls fork()
+  * Signal handling:
+    *
+  * Thread pools: (
+    * Create a set
+* A Note on Linux Threads
+  * Linux refers to threads and processes as tasks
+  * Thread creation is done through `clone` system call
+  * `Clone` can be parameterized to allow different resource sharing possibilities:
+    * No sharing of resources between parent and child, the entire process is duplicated
+    * Sharing of all resources between parent and child
+      * Only p